webqit/webflo/README.md

     └── public/logo.png
   ```

-For when your application has a Server side.
+For when your application has a Server side - dynamic request handling on the server:
-+ The `server` directory for server-side routing. (i.e. dynamic request handling on the server - in the case of Multi Page Applications, API backends, etc.)
++ The `server` directory for server-side routing. (i.e. traditional Applications, API backends, etc.)

   ```shell
   my-app